UW-Madison-DSI/PPL_OutlierPrediction/README.md

   <h1 align="center">Wastewater Outlier Detection Investigation Using PPL</h1>

   <p align="center">
-    This project investigated the use of probabilistic programming techniques to detect outliers in Covid-19 wastewater data.
+    This project investigated the use of probabilistic programming techniques to model and detect outliers in Covid-19 wastewater data.
   </p>
 </p>